Ardhaya-Johari/Forest-Fire-Risk-Project/README.md

 ---

 ## 📌 Project Summary
-This repository is part of the **AICTE / Edunet Foundation** internship *Climate Risk & Disaster Management*.
 We analyze the **Forest Fires** dataset to explore how weather, time, and location affect wildfire occurrence and burned area.
 The work covers **Week 1 (initial EDA)** and **Week 2 (deeper EDA, data transformation, feature selection)**.

 ---